Black Laser Learning® Search and Rescue (SAR) – Law Enforcement Side Scan Sonar Training

 At least one team member should have enough experience to plan the survey.
-Decisions on where to search, survey line spacing and how much overlap all require careful consideration.
+Decisions on where to search, survey line spacing and how much overlap is needed all require careful consideration.
 The ability to adjust the survey plan to local environmental conditions is also critical.
-Current water depth bottom topography will all influence how the survey is to be conducted.
+Current water depth and bottom topography will all influence how the survey is to be conducted.
 At the most basic level, the operator must know how to operate and adjust each piece of gear.
 If the operator cannot get the best available imagery or cannot find the target due to faulty navigation, the search will be ineffective.

-The field operator must insure good quality data.
+The field operator must ensure good quality data.
 While the operation of equipment is a basic necessity for the boat crew, image interpretation can be conducted onshore under more stable conditions by more senior team members.
 All of these skills are critical and can be taught and honed with practice.

 Probably one of the most difficult search operations requires locating a drowning victim without some type of vehicle or automobile to act as a guide.
-Without a large, easily-detectable target, looking for drowning victims alone is a difficult task requiring advanced interpretation skills and a bit of luck.
+Without a large, easily detectable target, looking for drowning victims alone is a difficult task requiring advanced interpretation skills and a bit of luck.
 However side scan sonar manufacturers often post images such as the one below which clearly show a drowning victim.

 Notice how a clean, uncluttered and flat bottom makes the target easy to detect?
 Identification of the target is also very easy since the human figure with limbs is clearly visible.